amaangitjaved/Posture-Detection-System/README.md

 -Demo Video is a demo of the whole working of the system.

--Graduate Project.ipynb contains the code for AI stroke rehab assitant.
+-Graduate Project.ipynb contains the code for AI stroke rehab assistant.

 -Link to the dataset: https://www.kaggle.com/datasets/sulaimanmuhammed/wlu-rehabilitation-posture